2 weeks after Hawaii volcano eruption, residents say it’s getting worse

 Steve Gebbie has to wear a face mask every time he comes close to his home on Hawaii’s Big Island.

-When the Kilauea volcano erupted on May 3, Gebbie and hundreds of others were forced from their homes in the Leilani Estates subdivision.
-His home is still standing today, but it’s surrounded by toxic gas.
+When the Kilauea volcano erupted May 3, Gebbie and hundreds of others were forced from their homes in the Leilani Estates subdivision.
+His home is still standing, but it’s surrounded by toxic gas.

-“It’s hard to believe that it’s happened in our neighborhood,” Gebbie says.
+“It’s hard to believe that it’s happened in our neighborhood,” Gebbie said.
 “And every day has gotten worse.”

-Residents have been periodically allowed back to their homes to check on them.
+Residents have periodically been allowed to go back and check on their homes.

 Fissures, or cracks in the ground, are opening wider and wider by the day.
-The lush green jungle has turned into yellow and rotten vegetation.
+The lush green jungle has become rotten, yellow vegetation.
 Sections of streets that disappeared under the lava two weeks ago now look like a river of black molten rock.

 The toxic gas continues spewing from the fissures.

-Gebbie, 56, says the windows and doors of his home have turned orange due to the gas.
+Gebbie, 56, said the windows and doors of his home have turned orange because of the gas.
 He knows he will likely never be able to live there again.

 “We can’t give up,” said Gebbie, who’s lived in Leilani Estates for 12 years.